-3. Reading
+3. Reading - written reception and comprehension

 The learner should be able to understand texts that consist mainly of high frequency every day or job-related language.

 The learner should be able to understand the description of events, feelings and wishes in personal letters.